-To effectively plan and move towards SSG development, communities and elected government officials as well as workers and the public at large must be knowledgeable about SSG.
+To effectively plan and move towards SSG development, communities and elected government officials and workers, and the public at large must be knowledgeable about SSG.
 The government and community must also be aware of the need and advantages of responding in advance of vulnerabilities from a progressively changing climate.
-To effectively work toward SSG, the CNMI needs to further build impact assessments, planning, and disaster risk reduction capacities.
+The CNMI needs to build impact assessments, planning, and disaster risk reduction capacities to effectively work toward SSG.